Dickinson-COMP-491-492/website/docs/assignments/PP03-DemoDayPresentation.md

 1. As a team, identify contributions that the team has worked on and that have had enough work done on them to make an interesting demonstration.
 2. Determine who will be demonstrating which contributions.
 Ideally demonstrations will occur in pairs, exceptions for individuals or trios may be granted by the instructor.
    - Note: This assignment is about presentation not technical accomplishments, so it is not required that the demonstration in which you participate be of work that you have done personally.
-You may partner with another member of your team.
+You may partner with any member of your team to present any piece of work.
 3. Prepare and deliver a demonstration of a contribution that includes the [Content](#content), and meets the [Requirements](#requirements) and [Criteria](#criteria) as described below.

 #### Content

 The demonstration should strive to tell a cohesive, interesting and engaging story.
 In doing so it should include the following content:
+- a very short reminder of what the project is that you are working on.
 - an explanation and demonstration of the bug/feature/etc that the contribution is aiming to address.
 - an explanation and demonstration of the effect(s) of the contribution.
-- a presentation of the contribution's code explaining how it implements the effect(s) that were shown.
+- a presentation of the _essential parts_ of the contribution's code illustrating how the effect(s) that were shown are implemented.
+- a discussion of the experiences you have had and what you have learned while working on the contribution.

 #### Requirements